freeCodeCamp/guide/src/pages/working-in-tech/imposter-syndrome/index.md

 * "What am I doing here?"
 * "I am not a developer.
 I am fooling myself and other people" (feels fake)
+* "People will know I didn't study this at school like they did" (inferiority)
 * "My colleagues are much smarter than me and I don't think I could ever match up to them" (undermines own achievements)
 * "My coworkers have told me I've achieved a lot, but I feel like it's never enough" (discounts praise)
 * "I have no idea how I got through the interview process" (feels only luck dictates results)